-Health & Wellness: the medical staff consists of physicians, nurse practitioners, nurses, and medical assistants.
+Health and Wellness: the medical staff consists of physicians, nurse practitioners, nurses, and medical assistants.
 They provide care in sexually transmitted infections (testing and treatment), they can provide pregnancy testing, and options about emergency contraception.
 They also provide routine physical exams

-Health & Wellness 4 Pettee Brook Lane, Durham, NH 03824 603-862-WELL (9355)
+Health and Wellness 4 Pettee Brook Lane, Durham, NH 03824 603-862-9355 (well)

-Concord Hospital: Is a hospital that can provide a wide range of medical care services for UNH Law students, including Forensic Nurse Examiner follow-up exams, pregnancy testing, emergency contraception, sexually transmitted infection (STI) testing, and STI treatment.
+Elliot Hospital: Is a hospital that can provide a wide range of medical care services for UNH students, including Forensic Nurse Examiner follow-up exams, pregnancy testing, emergency contraception, sexually transmitted infection (STI) testing, and STI treatment.